 We conclude the discussion of the output-oriented approach with a comment on the reasons for encoding the type and degree of anonymity of data-processing outputs.
-Concretely, by "type and degree of anonymity" we mean notions such as k-anonymity, l-diversity, ε -differential privacy and the like, for specific parameters k, l, ε , etc. As of today, meeting any of such anonymity criteria does not suffice to operate outside the scope of the GDPR, because none of them guarantees that data subjects cannot possibly be (re)identified (and hence data are not considered anonymous in legal terms).
+Concretely, by "type and degree of anonymity" we mean notions such as k-anonymity, l-diversity, $\epsilon$ -differential privacy and the like, for specific parameters k, l, $\epsilon$ , etc. As of today, meeting any of such anonymity criteria does not suffice to operate outside the scope of the GDPR, because none of them guarantees that data subjects cannot possibly be (re)identified (and hence data are not considered anonymous in legal terms).
 Still, providing partial guarantees on anonymity in terms of the above notions does reduce disclosure risks, and may eventually encourage data subjects to release their data.
+For this reason, the privacy preserving data mining techniques illustrated in Section 7 are particularly interesting for SPECIAL: they combine the analyses sorely needed by companies with anonymization, and as such fit the above vision and may be relevant to the pilots where the results of the analyses describe global (non-individual) behavioral trends (cf. the old and new DT pilots, where the analyses are used to plan public infrastructures and improve network quality).
 Of course, the corresponding technical definitions are not currently accessible to common users, so in order to experiment with this idea it is necessary to increase the awareness about these anonymisation approaches, and provide understandable description of these methods and their effectiveness in reducing the risk of disclosure (for example, such information may be linked to informed consent requests).
 Moreover, it is well possible that forthcoming iterations and refinements to data protection regulations will specify that data can be reasonably considered anonymous when they meet some of the above anonymity notions with a specified parameter.
 Last but not least, highlighting the adoption of the aforementioned anonymisation methods in the policies helps data controllers in demonstrating the adoption of what the GDPR regards as "suggested measures" that improve the robustness of information systems against attacks to confidentiality.

-The Purpose element: The purpose element shall describe formally why data are collected and/or processed.17 Not surprisingly, purpose descriptions are to be expressed through a corresponding ontology.
-Purpose descriptions are part of all of the usage policy languages developed so far, including P3P and ODRL18, whose purpose categorisations can be exploited as a basis for developing SPECIAL's purpose taxonomy.
+The Purpose element: The purpose element shall describe formally why data are collected and/or processed.
+Not surprisingly, purpose descriptions are to be expressed through a corresponding ontology.
+Purpose descriptions are part of all of the usage policy languages developed so far, including P3P and ODRL, whose purpose categorisations can be exploited as a basis for developing SPECIAL's purpose-related taxonomy.
 While personal data and data processing may vary widely across different domains, applications show much less variety in purposes.
 Objectives such as marketing, service optimisation and personalisation, scientific research, are pervasive across a variety of contexts.
 Accordingly, we expect the development of an ontology of purposes to be way less problematic than the ontology of data categories.